 B) He apparently has a photographic memory of said technology.

 C) He gave his new toys a field-test against the most physically powerful beings out there, so he'll be able to make adjustments for down the line.

 "Eye of the Beholder" is a Zig-Zag on this trope.
 Xanatos' plan to save Fox is made of interlinking gambits where the failure of one triggers the activation of the next.
 Once he determines that Fox might be the werewolf creature, his first two plans involve getting the Eye of Odin away from her, Plan A just by asking and then Plan B by forcefully trying to take it from her.
 Goliath and Elisa witness Plan B, deducing that the werewolf must have been human and that Xanatos is after the "jewel" that it had.
 Returning back to Castle Wyvern, Xanatos admits that Plan B has failed but now, Plan C was in effect, which is letting the Gargoyles' hatred of him fuel their desire to get the Eye from Fox before he does, and then he'll steal it from them.
-Unfortunately, they anticipated it and stuck around for the exposition.
+Unfortunately, they anticipated this and stuck around for the exposition.
 "I don't suppose you have a plan D?"
-As it turns out, he does.
-He asks nicely.
+As it turns out, he does; explain everything and ask nicely, banking on Goliath's natural empathy to save Fox.
+Goliath initially flies off in a huff, but after cooling off he begrudgingly decides to help out.
 At the end, Xanatos gets what he wants (as expected), but self-pityingly announces that the heroes have discovered his weakness; he cares about Fox enough to submit to his enemies to save her.
 Goliath notes that that just means he's not as amoral as he thinks he is, meaning perhaps they don't have to be enemies at all.

 Goliath: Only you would regard love as a weakness.